kippjohnson/fragilityindex/README.md

 ## Repository for the R Package Fragility Index

-Implements the fragility index calculation as described in Walsh M, Srinathan SK, McAuley DF, et al. _The statistical significance of randomized controlled trial results is frequently fragile: a case for a Fragility Index_.
+Implements and extends the fragility index calculation as described in Walsh M, Srinathan SK, McAuley DF, et al. _The statistical significance of randomized controlled trial results is frequently fragile: a case for a Fragility Index_.
 Journal of clinical epidemiology.
 67(6):622-8.
 2014.

 ## Introduction